ahvvad/Audira/README.md

 ---

 ## Required Packages
 These are all the packages required to run the app.
-Run the following commands to add them:
+Run the following commands to add them to pubspec.yaml :

 ```
 flutter pub add get